envygeeks/jekyll-assets/README.md

     automatic_image_alt : true | false | default: true
 ```

+### Cache Folder

+If you plan to change the `cache` folder, please make sure to add that
+folder to your `exclude` list in Jekyll or you will generate over and over
+and over again, `.` folders are not ignored by default.

 ### Sources

 The listed resources in the example are all defaults.
 It should be noted